Philip the Arab: Accession to the throne

 Philip's rise to prominence began through the intervention of his brother Priscus, who was an important official under the emperor Gordian III.
 His big break came in 243, during Gordian III's campaign against Shapur I of Persia, when the Praetorian prefect Timesitheus died under unclear circumstances.
 At the suggestion of his brother Priscus, Philip became the new Praetorian prefect, with the intention that the two brothers would control the young Emperor and rule the Roman world as unofficial regents.
 Following a military defeat, Gordian III died in February 244 under circumstances that are still debated.
 While some claim that Philip conspired in his murder, other accounts (including one coming from the Persian point of view) state that Gordian died in battle.
 Whatever the case, Philip assumed the purple robe following Gordian's death.

 Philip was not willing to repeat the mistakes of previous claimants, and was aware that he had to return to Rome in order to secure his position with the Senate.
 However, his first priority was to conclude a peace treaty with Shapur, and withdraw the army from a potentially disastrous situation.
 Although Philip was accused of abandoning territory, the actual terms of the peace were not as humiliating as they could have been.
-Philip apparently retained Timesitheus’ reconquest of Osroene and Mesopotamia, but he had to agree that Armenia lay within Persia's sphere of influence.
-He also had to pay an enormous indemnity to the Persians of 500,000 denarii.
+He paid 500,000 denarii to the Sasanian Empire and ceded Armenia and Mesopotamia to them.
 Philip immediately issued coins proclaiming that he had made peace with the Persians (pax fundata cum Persis).

 Leading his army back up the Euphrates, south of Circesium Philip erected a cenotaph in honor of Gordian III, but his ashes were sent ahead to Rome, where he arranged for Gordian III's deification.
 Whilst in Antioch, he left his brother Priscus as extraordinary ruler of the Eastern provinces, with the title of rector Orientis.
 Moving westward, he gave his brother-in-law Severianus control of the provinces of Moesia and Macedonia.
-He arrived in Rome in the late summer of 244, where he was confirmed Augustus.
-Before the end of the year, he nominated his young son Caesar and heir, his wife, Marcia Otacilia Severa, was named Augusta, and he also deified his father Marinus, even though the latter had never been emperor.
-While in Rome, Philip also claimed an official victory over the Persians with the titles of Parthicus Adiabenicus, Persicus Maximus and Parthicus Maximus.
+He arrived in Rome in the late summer of 244, where he was confirmed augustus.
+Before the end of the year, he nominated his young son caesar (heir), his wife, Marcia Otacilia Severa, was named augusta, and he also deified his father Marinus, even though the latter had never been emperor.
+While in Rome, Philip also claimed a victory over the Persians with the titles of Persicus Maximus, Parthicus Maximus and Parthicus Adiabenicus (the latter probably unofficially).